The procedure takes just a few minutes and is often done in your doctor’s office. It’s very safe.

 You’ll lay on an exam table with your feet resting in stirrups, just like you would for a Pap smear.
 Your doctor will insert a device called a speculum into your vagina.
 This holds it open during the procedure.

-Next, she’ll insert a very thin, flexible tool to gently suction out a tissue sample from the lining (endometrium) of your uterus.
+Next, they’ll insert a very thin, flexible tool to gently suction out a tissue sample from the lining (endometrium) of your uterus.
 This will then be sent to a lab so it can be looked at under a microscope and tested for abnormal cells like cancer.

 While an endometrial biopsy is safe, there is a chance of bleeding and infection.
 The wall of your uterus could also get nicked by the tools used during the biopsy, but this is very rare.